-Okay, it's the "Kinda Locals' Guide to Las Vegas" since I moved away (now) 8.5 years ago!
+Okay, it's the "Kinda Local's Guide to Las Vegas" since I moved away (now) 9.5 years ago!
 Las Vegas has changed so much in those 20 years that I spent living there.
-I LOVE visiting and ALWAYS run into the problem of trying to do EVERYTHING while seeing old spots with family and friends!
+I LOVE visiting and ALWAYS run into the problem of trying to do EVERYTHING while seeing old spots with family and friends.
 The lack of sleep is worth it every time!

--Parking is free in some places (unless you go to old downtown Vegas), but check out this list of free places to park.
+-Parking is free in some places, but check out this list of free places to park.
 I recommend renting a car, so you can get outside of The Strip aka.
 Las Vegas Boulevard.
 But if you're drinking, walk, get a cab or car service!

 Anyway, I've put together a list with links and tips for some of my favorite spots/places I still have yet to see!
 Enjoy and have fun.